 Mt.
 Batolusong, Mt.
 Maynuba, Mt.
 Cabayu, and Mt.
 Binacayan.

 While Rizal doesn’t really have this specialty dish like sisig in Pampanga or lechon in Cebu, the province also makes a good destination for foodies.
 A must-try delicacy when in Rizal is the different kinds of kakanin or rice cakes like the puto, bibingka, biko, and suman that is best paired with coco jam!
 Antipolo is a good place to try these for starters.
 There are many stalls in Antipolo Church that sell suman and cashew nuts (that are popular here too by the way) at the cheapest price!
 This should definitely be in your must-try Antipolo things to do list!

 Among the fun things to do in Rizal is attending festivals!
 One of the most popular is the Higantes Festival in Angono held every November where there are giant paper mache made by the locals.
 And another fun part, the basaan (water dousing)!

 How to go to Rizal

 Rizal is very accessible in all ways, from commuting to driving, hence it’s a popular quick vacation destination.
-Here are several ways on how you can reach this beautiful province.
+So if you’re planning on exploring Rizal tourist spots, here are several ways on how you can reach this beautiful province.